MrTimcakes/Kitty/README.md

 # Kitty
 >View on [Expo](https://expo.io/@mrtimcakes/kitty)

-Kitty is a cross-platform mobile app developed for a university module under the theme of mental health The app is designed to be an extra incentive for the user to get out of bed in the morning and walk along their commute.
+Kitty is a cross-platform mobile app developed for a university module under the theme of mental health.

+The app is designed to be an extra incentive for the user to get out of bed in the morning and walk along their commute.

 Kitty allows users to add images of local animals they have seen, animals are added to a personal collection which is saved with a location to be later seen on a map